 Thyme is a small herb belonging to the mint family of plants, and has a rich history of use spanning over hundreds of years.
 For example, people in the Middle Ages placed thyme under their pillows to inhibit nightmares.
 The ancient Romans, on the other hand, sprinkled it in cheese and alcohol for added flavor.1

 Aside from its therapeutic uses, thyme is also used in cooking.
 Fresh or dried, its leaves and flowers are mixed into casseroles, soups, stews and sautéed vegetables to add a sprightly flavor.
-Another popular way of using thyme is tea, a drink that's actually enjoyed by many people.
+Another popular way of using thyme is as a tea, a drink that’s enjoyed by many people.

 What Is Thyme Tea?